zopefoundation/ZConfig/doc/zconfig.rst

 \declaremodule{}{ZConfig.datatypes}
 \modulesynopsis{Default implementation of a data type registry}

-The \module{ZConfig.datatypes} module provides the implementation of the default data type registry and all the standard data types supported by \module{ZConfig}.
+The :mod:`ZConfig.datatypes` module provides the implementation of the default data type registry and all the standard data types supported by :mod:`ZConfig`.
 A number of convenience classes are also provided to assist in the creation of additional data types.

-A \dfn{datatype registry} is an object that provides conversion functions for data types.
+A "datatype registry" is an object that provides conversion functions for data types.
 The interface for a registry is fairly simple.

-A \dfn{conversion function} is any callable object that accepts a single argument and returns a suitable value, or raises an exception if the input value is not acceptable.  \exception{ValueError} is the preferred exception for disallowed inputs, but any other exception
+A "conversion function" is any callable object that accepts a single argument and returns a suitable value, or raises an exception if the input value is not acceptable.  \exception{ValueError} is the preferred exception for disallowed inputs, but any other exception